 In 2019, about 22% of the incoming class were minority students, using the traditional definition of race and ethnicity.
 And our student body is made up of about 39% male and 61% female.

-Beyond these traditional definitions comes a more multi-layered definition of “diversity,” which can be derived from economic levels, regional differences, physical challenges, family dynamics, ages, military backgrounds, high school or undergraduate experiences and more.
+Our students represent a variety of economic levels, regional differences, physical challenges, family dynamics, ages, military backgrounds, high school or undergraduate experiences and more.

 Many of our students are First Gen, the first in their families to go to college, yet many follow generations of scholars.
 Some have families of their own, and for many, this is their first time away from home.